bethanyweaver/bethanyweaver.github.io/_posts/2017-01-26-gordon-ramsay-s-spicy-mexican-eggs.md

 # Preparation

 *   Preheat oven to 350 degrees.
-*   Add olive oil to sauté pan (don’t heat yet, finish preparing the rest of your ingredients).
+*   Add olive oil to sauté pan (don’t heat yet, go ahead & finish preparing the rest of your ingredients).
-*   Dice red onion and through in large bowl.
+*   Dice red onion and transfer to large bowl.
-*   Thinly slice jalapeno and garlic and add to onion bowl.
+*   Thinly slice jalapeno and garlic and add to onions.
 *   Measure 1 tsp. cumin.
 *   Open tomato and black bean cans.
 *   Drain and rinse black beans, set aside.